SerenityOS/serenity/Base/usr/share/man/man8/lspci.md

 ## Description

 lspci is a utility for displaying information about PCI buses in the system and devices connected to them.
-It shows a brief list of devices.
+It also shows a brief list of devices.

 ## Files